dev-pipeline/dev-pipeline-bootstrap/docs/command-bootstrap.rst

 Options
 -------
-  -h, --help           show this help message and exit --executor EXECUTOR  The amount of verbosity to use.
-Options are "quiet"
+  -h, --help            show this help message and exit --dependencies DEPENDENCIES
-                       (print no extra information), "verbose" (print
-                       additional information), "dry-run" (print commands to
-                       execute, but don't run them), and "silent" (print nothing).
-Regardless of this option, errors are always printed. (default: quiet)
+                        Control how build dependencies are handled. (default: deep)
+  --executor EXECUTOR   The method to execute commands. (default: quiet)

 Config Options
 --------------
 No extra options are consumed.
-See the build_ and checkout_ documentation for available options.

-.. _build: build.rst
-.. _checkout: checkout.rst